Battle-Modders/Reforged-Website/Dev-Diaries-Folder/Announcement.md

 - New items and contracts.

 ## The Team
-Our team consists of renowned members of the BB modding community.
+We have named our team "Battle Modders" and we are lucky to have among us renowned members of the BB modding community.
+The list below shows their names and some previous mods they have worked on:
 - **LordMidas:** Modding Standards & Utilities (MSU), Perk Trees Rework (PTR), Better Fencing, Legends
 - **Uberbagel:** PTR, Legends
 - **Darxo:** Unrecognized UI, Player Hideout